Download the complete CBA (PDF format, 709KB)

 Section 5

 Managers or other representatives of the Employer may not maintain personal files on employees outside of the official personnel folder, unless the files are properly declared under the Privacy Act, with the exception of personal notes to be used solely as "memory joggers" not to be disseminated in any form and to remain in the exclusive possession of the originator.
 Memory joggers are notes prepared by the supervisor for the purpose of making a record regarding an employee's performance and/or conduct.
-Any material that the Employer intends to place in the employee's unofficial personnel file(s) must be shown to the employee prior to placement in the file(s), and the employee must be given an opportunity to copy such material for his or her own records.
-Each employee has electronic access to his or her official personnel file, and receives notice when material is placed into his or her official personnel file.
+Any material that the Employer intends to place in the employee's unofficial personnel file(s) must be shown to the employee prior to placement in the file(s), and the employee must be given an opportunity to copy such material for their own records.
+Each employee has electronic access to their official personnel file, and receives notice when material is placed into their official personnel file.